K-61 (Kansas highway): Hutchinson to McPherson

 K-61 and US-50 reach a diamond interchange with Scott Boulevard and McNew Road before curving northeast and crossing over the Arkansas River.
 K-61 splits from US-50 and turns north into Hutchinson as US-50 continues east.
 Within the Hutchinson city limits K-61 is signed as the Ken Kennedy Freeway.
 K-61 crosses over several railroad tracks before reaching a partial cloverleaf interchange with Avenue A. K-61 curves northeast and reaches an interchange with East 17th Avenue near the Hutchinson Mall.
 The roadway then reaches an intersection with East 30th Avenue, where it transitions to a (mostly) controlled-access highway.
-The highway continues northward to an diamond interchange with East 56th Avenue before curving northeast.
+The highway continues northward to a diamond interchange with East 56th Avenue before curving northeast.
 It then reaches a diamond interchange with Medora Road, which travels east to Medora.
 K-61 crosses the Little Arkansas River then enters into McPherson County.
 K-61 continues through farmland to an at-grade intersection with Arapaho Road then another with Buckskin Road.

 The roadway curves north and reaches a diamond interchange with Cherokee Road and Center Street, which travels east to Inman.
 The highway curves back northeast and proceeds past at-grade intersections with Chisholm Road and Comanche Road before reaching Groveland.
-K-61 then curves northeast and continues to a partial interchange with K-153, where northbound K-61 exits onto northbound K-153 and southbound K-153 exits onto southbound K-61.
+K-61 then curves northeast and continues to an at-grade intersection with Eisenhower Road and a partial interchange with K-153, where northbound K-61 exits onto northbound K-153 and southbound K-153 exits onto southbound K-61.
 The highway continues through farmland to a partial interchange with K-153 Spur south of McPherson, where southbound K-61 exits onto northbound K-153 Spur and southbound K-153 Spur exits onto northbound K-61.
 The roadway crosses over a railroad track then reaches a partial cloverleaf interchange, where it begins a wrong-way overlap with US-81 Business.
 K-61 curves east and crosses over Dry Turkey Creek before reaching its northern terminus at a partial interchange with Interstate 135 (I-35) and US-81.